MUNROS round or Corbetts round - which is tougher? There’s only one way to find out …

 The Munros list was devised by Sir Hugh Munro and they have no defined drop or reclimb between each one, whereas the Corbetts have to have a minimum 150 metres clearance all round.
 This means that while you can tick off big chains of four, five, six and even seven Munros in a single outing, you have to settle for lower tallies with the Corbetts.

 Their biggest outing is at Bridge of Orchy, a horseshoe circuit that could land you five.
-Quinag in the Northwest Highlands has three Corbett peaks, as does the Ros-Bheinn round at Lochailort.
+Quinag in the North-west Highlands has three Corbett peaks, as does the Rois-Bheinn round at Lochailort.

 Most of the rest have to be done as pairs or singles, and there are far more days out to bag one Corbett peak than there are for the Munros.
 Therefore a five-Munro day could be an easier outing than that for a single Corbett.
 You also have to make more trips to bag the lot.